JWalkerMailly/Gmod-NVGBase/README.md

 | NVGBASE_SHOWLOADOUTS | none | Print a list of available loadouts to console. |

 ### Whitelist
-The playermodel whitelist can be turned on or off globally by an administrator of the server.
+The playermodel whitelist is a way of restricting loadout goggles to certain playermodels.
+This feature is useful for gamemodes.
+The whitelist can be turned on or off globally by an administrator of the server.
 To do so, use the following command (off by default):
 ```
 NVGBASE_WHITELIST 0|1
 ```